Activities of Karachi Port Trust and Port Qasim

-Around, 05 ships namely, Ami, Jolly Clivia, Sm Tianjin, Vancover & Esl Nhava Sheva berthed at Karachi Port Trust.
+Around, 03 ships namely CmaCgm Titus, Al Amal & Mt Lahore berth at Karachi Port Trust.

-Approximately, 06 ships namely, One Matrix, Jolly Clivia, Ningbo Express, Xin Ning Bo, Eastern Camellia & Dolce Vita sailed off from Karachi Port Trust.
+Approximately, 03 ships namely Cma Cgm Attila, Hansa Europe & CmaCgm Gemini sailed off from Karachi Port Trust.

 PORT QASIM

-A total of eleven ships were engaged at PQA berths during the last 24 hours, out of them three ships, Maersk Cabo Verde, Kano and Uog Sparta left the Port on today morning while three more ships, Gaschem Leda, Maersk Kinloss and Beteleurare expected to sail on Thursday.
+A total of ten ships were engaged at PQA berths during the last 24 hours, out of them two ships, MSC Mundra VIII and Forshun left the Port on today morning while three more ships, Ullswater, Shiva and Mackenzie are expected to sail on Tuesday afternoon.

-There are 10 ships at Outer Anchorage of Port Qasim, out of them two ships, Bolan and Patreas & another ship, APL Southampton carrying Gas oil, LPG and Container are expected to take berths at FOTCO, EVTL and QICT on today, 21st March, while another containers ship, Al-Safat is due to arrive at Port Qasim on Friday, 22nd March, 2024.
+There are 9 ships at Outer Anchorage of Port Qasim, out of them five ships, Solar Roma, Port Imabari, Dravin, Milaha Ras Laffan and MSC Maeva& two more ships, Maersk Santosa and Xpress Bardsey carrying Palm oil, Coal, LPG, LNG and Container are expected to take berths at LCT, PIBT, EVTL, PGPCL and QICT on 26th March, while two more container ships, Marathopolis and X-Press Mekong are due to arrive at Port Qasim on Wednesday, 27th March, 2024.

 Copyright Business Recorder, 2024